Browning and Dieback on Conifers

 Disease Issues

-There are several disease issues that can impact certain species of conifers in Iowa.
-These issues often look similar to environmental stressors, such as improper soil moisture, desiccation, and temperature fluctuations.
+Several disease issues can impact specific species of conifers in Iowa.
+These issues often resemble environmental stressors, such as improper soil moisture, desiccation, and temperature fluctuations.
 With close observation, fungal diseases can be distinguished from environmental stress problems.

-- A close look at diseased pine needles will show spots or banded areas on the needles.
+• A close examination of diseased pine needles will reveal spots or banded areas on the needles.
 Death of the needles beyond the banded areas eventually occurs.
 Brown spot on Scots pine and Dothistroma needle blight on Austrian pine are common in Iowa.

-- Drought stress can rob trees of energy, causing them to be susceptible to canker fungi such as Cytospora and Diplodia.
+• Drought stress can deplete trees of energy, making them more susceptible to canker fungi such as Cytospora and Diplodia.
 Canker fungi encircle twigs and branches, causing individual branches to die, usually in a scattered pattern on the tree.
 White patches of sticky resin are usually associated with cankered areas.

 Management

 Management of these diseases starts with an accurate diagnosis.
-Each fungal disease has it own management procedure.
-Preventive measures are typically the most effective, which include avoiding planting susceptible trees and removing infected trees.
+Each fungal disease has its own management procedure.
+Preventive measures are typically the most effective, which include avoiding the planting of susceptible trees and removing infected ones.
 Fungicides are labeled for use on many diseases, but should be applied at the first sign of the disease for the best control.

-More information on specific diseases can be found below.
+More information on specific diseases can be found in these articles:

 Insect Pests

 Occasionally, insect pests, mites, and nematodes can cause browning and other decline symptoms.
-The presence of the insect at some point during the growing season is often needed to confirm that it is a problem.
-Issues like spider mites can cause needle discoloration with eventual browning.
-Other pests, like the larvae of Zimmerman pine moth and pine wood nematodes will disrupt water movement in the plant leading to entire branches turning brown.
+The presence of the insect at some point during the growing season is often needed to confirm that insects are causing the problem.
+Issues like spider mites can cause needle discoloration, which eventually leads to browning.
+Other pests, such as the larvae of the Zimmerman pine moth and pine wood nematodes, can disrupt water movement in the plant, leading to entire branches turning brown.

 Management

-Accurate identification of the pest is important to providing the right treatment.
-Timing of pesticide sprays is important to catch pests at their most vulnerable state.
+Accurate identification of the pest is important for providing the right treatment.
+The timing of pesticide sprays is important to catch pests at their most vulnerable state.

-More information on specific pests can be found below.
+More information on specific pests can be found in these articles:

 Seasonal Needle Loss